 A detailed overview of the fuseless load feeders product range appears below.

-Fuseless load feeders up to 38 A (discrete configuration of individual devices with connecting cables) and 32 A (pre-assembled complete devices or configuration with link module) can be assembled in sizes S00 and S0.
+Fuseless load feeders up to 38 A (discrete configuration of individual devices) and 32 A (preassembled complete devices) can be configured in sizes S00 and S0.
+The overall width is 45 mm for all individual devices.